lajlev/url-butler/README.md

 ### Accessing Settings

-Click the URL Butler icon in your Chrome toolbar to open the settings panel.
+Click the Browser Butler icon in your Chrome toolbar to open the settings panel.

 ### Global Toggle